-The Government have temporarily banned the use of statutory demands (made between 1st March and 30th June) and winding up petitions (presented between 27th April and 30th June).
-As of 19th June these measures were extended until the end of September.
+The Government temporarily banned the use of statutory demands and winding up petitions.
+As of 10th March 2021 these measures were extended for a further 3 months until the end of June 2021.

 A new code of practise has been developed to provide clarity for businesses when discussing rental payments which you can read HERE.

 Tenants must pay rent in the cases where they can afford it.
 All tenants will still be liable for the rent missed.